ngrogg/leapp-elevate-centos7-helper/README.md

-# Leapp Elevate Rocky 8 Helper - Version c72r8
+# Leapp Elevate CentOS 7 Helper - Version c72r8

 ## Overview
 A BASH script designed to work with the Alma Linux ELevate tool to upgrade CentOS 7 servers to Rocky 8. <br>